mlabbe/qtcdbg/README.md

 The version of QtCreator matters.
 Up until now, QtCreator 4.11.0 is the only tested version.

+This works and is tested on Linux and MacOS.
+It won't work on Windows in its current state.

 This works on Linux and while it could work on MacOS, it has not been tested.
 It won't work on Windows in its current state.

 ## FAQs and Troubleshooting ##